bzier/gym-mupen64plus/README.md

     - `agent` runs the example python script
     - `emulator` runs the mupen64plus emulator

-2. Then you can use your favorite VNC client to connect to `localhost` to watch the XVFB display in real-time.
+2. Then you can use your favorite VNC client (e.g., [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/)) to connect to `localhost` to watch the XVFB display in real-time.
 Note that running the VNC server and client can cause some performance overhead.

 3. ### That's it!

     ...wait... that's it??

     Yup...
 Ah, the beauty of Docker.

-### Building the Docker image

-1. Run the following command to build the project's docker image

-    > You should substitute the placeholders between `< >` with your own values.

-    ```sh
-    docker build -t <image_name>:<tag> .
-    ```
-    ```sh
-    # Example:
-    docker build -t bz/gym-mupen64plus:0.0.5 .
-    ```

 ### Without Docker
 * :(